cnlohr/nosdk8266/README.md

 # nosdk8266

+First of all, I want to make it clear that even though this project is a fork of nosdk8266, my goal is not to make small images, my goal is to get the maximum speed out of the ESP8266.

 There is an awesome little $2 processor called an "ESP8266."
 It's the definitive chip that is bringing the internet of things to life.
 Ever wonder what the ESP8266 can do *without* wifi?
 Well, this project is it!
 No longer shackled by an SDK that takes up 200 kB of flash, and tons of RAM, you're free to experiment and do so quickly.
 Little did we realize how limited the clocks were and just how fast this chip can be once unleashed.

 This is a working ESP8266/ESP8285 minimial, non-SDK application.
 It can optionally use the ROM functions to deal with I/O, interrupts, printf'ing, etc.